 Microsoft Windows Azure – Part I

 By now, almost everybody is convinced that cloud computing is here to stay; more applications are getting transformed from on-premises based data center to internet accessible data centers.
 The benefits of the same are far exceeding compared to the risk associated with it.
-While the cloud offering from Amazon Web Services, which we discussed in detail in Cloudtweaks.com, are more towards IaaS or Infrastructure as a Service, Microsoft Windows Azure is more towards a PaaS or Platform as a Service offering.
+While the cloud offering from Amazon Web Services, which we discussed in detail here on CloudTweaks, are more towards IaaS or Infrastructure as a Service, Microsoft Windows Azure is more towards a PaaS or Platform as a Service offering.
 Running applications need a platform.
 Traditionally this platform can consist of a Server Operating System, Web server software, Database and more.
 Applications running in the cloud also need a similar platform.
 Microsoft Windows Azure provides a similar platform in cloud.
 Microsoft Windows Azure runs on Microsoft data centers spread worldwide.

 In this brief article we’ll look at: